murraju/murraju.github.com/source/_posts/2014-06-08-the-new-enterprise-data-center.markdown

 ##The New Enterprise Data Center

-The new Enterprise Data Center is in a state of transformation.
+The Enterprise Data Center is in a state of transformation.

-The Enterprise Data Center blueprint (legacy) generally consists of:
+The current Enterprise Data Center blueprint (legacy) generally consists of:

 a.
 Commercial Hardware
 b.
 Commercial Operating Systems